-Brothers Mark, Erik, and Ken Schumann grew up in the Rhineland and have been playing together for five years.
+Brothers Mark, Erik, and Ken Schumann grew up in the Rhineland.
 In 2012, they were joined by violist Liisa Randalu, who was born in the Estonian capital, Tallinn, and grew up in Karlsruhe, Germany.
 The quartet studied with Eberhard Feltz and the Alban Berg Quartet, and served as resident ensemble for many years at the Robert-Schumann-Saal in Düsseldorf.